When Barry Met Ollie

 Boltinoff & George Kashdan (#50); Kashdan (#71).
 Logos & characters TM/© DC.

-Arrow, it seems, wants to have its cake and eat it too when it comes to how brutal its eponymous hero is willing to be.
-Oliver assumed the roles of judge, jury, and execu-tioner upon his return to Starling City in the first season in a way that makes it hard to accept him as a white knight — even harder to accept that the police force and prose-cutor's office accept him as such, a point raised in "Flash vs. Arrow" by CCPD Detective Joe West.
+hero is willing to be.
+Oliver assumed the roles of judge, jury, and executioner upon his return to Starling City in the first season in a way that makes it hard to accept him as a white knight — even harder to accept that the police force and prosecutor's office accept him as such, a point raised in "Flash vs. Arrow" by CCPD Detective Joe West.
 I could not figure why the flashbacks during "The Brave and the Bold" to Ollie's time in Hong Kong under the thumb of ARGUS director Amanda Waller showed him supposedly being taught why torture was necessary yet the here-and-now action in Starling City tugged in the opposite direction (and then in large part due to it being the last metaphorical arrow in Ollie's quiver, since having vowed to stop killing he couldn't effectively threaten Boomerang's life).
-Furthermore, and unconscionably, Waller moti-vated Oliver by telling him that the mass casualties were on his head because he didn't elicit the explosives' location from ARGUS's captive in time; surely Waller had the wherewithal to do that herself or bring in other operatives who could.
+Furthermore, and unconscionably, Waller motivated Oliver by telling him that the mass casualties were on his head because he didn't elicit the explosives' location from ARGUS's captive in time; surely Waller had the wherewithal to do that herself or bring in other operatives who could.
 Unless she was running a psychological game to motivate Oliver and nobody was actually harmed, of which we got zero indication, those deaths are on her.

-Plus, Arrow is often a little too on the nose in terms of the way its flashbacks mirror dilemmas in the present day, but putting Ollie in the position of having to torture some-body to find the location of a bomb — just like he was that first time Waller decided he should acquire the skill — felt awkwardly equivalent.
-Plus plus, although it's not a complaint specific to the crossover episodes, Flash is maddeningly inconsistent regard-ing when Barry kicks up paper and other debris as he travels.
-I really do need to write more about these shows.
+Arrow is also often a little too on the nose in terms of the way its flashbacks mirror dilemmas in the present day, but putting Ollie in the position of engaging in torture to find the location of a bomb — just like he was that first time Waller decided he should acquire the skill — felt awkwardly equivalent.
+Plus, although it's not a complaint specific to the crossover episodes, Flash is maddeningly inconsistent regarding when Barry kicks up paper and other debris as he travels.
+I really need to write more about these shows.